FannyDucel/FannyDucel.github.io/_pages/about.md

 Fanny.Ducel@etu.sorbonne-universite.fr</h4>

+**NEW !!
+Our paper on Big Tech presence in NLP got accepted at ACL 2023 !!**

 <h3>M2 Student at Sorbonne-Université, Paris, France</h3>

 I obtained a bachelor's degree in Linguistics and NLP ("Sciences du Langage spécialité Informatique") at Sorbonne-Université in 2021.